Controllability of Networked Sampled-data Systems: Sampled-data systems with special topologies

 \subsubsection{Stars}

-Consider a networked sampled-data system with a directed star topology, where the topology matrix is in form of:
+Consider a networked sampled-data system with a directed star topology, where the topology matrix is in the form of:

 where $w_{i,1}$ denotes the weight of edge $\{1,i\}$, and $w_{i,1}\neq{0}$.
-It can be simply found that the network topology of a star-network is controllable if the root and at least $N-2$ leaf nodes are under control.
+It can be simply found that the network topology of a star network is controllable if the root and at least $N-2$ leaf nodes are under control.
 Without loss of generality, let node $2$ be not under control, i.e., $(W_{star},\Delta)$ is controllable if $\Delta=\Delta_2,$

-Then another easier-to-verify controllability condition can be obtained for networked sampled-data systems with star topology $(W_{star},\Delta_2)$.
+Then another easy-to-verify controllability condition can be obtained for networked sampled-data systems with star topology $(W_{star},\Delta_2)$.